Advisers: Professors GRACE, LINDAU, MURPHY, and WILLIAMS

 Any history–political science major may apply to write a thesis instead of taking the unit of advanced research, subject to the approval of both departments.
 A student must submit a proposal outlining the subject and identifying general sources by the beginning of Block 8 of the junior year, or, if a student is off campus in the junior year, the proposal may be submitted at the beginning of Block 1 of the senior year.
 The thesis should be interdisciplinary in nature and include the use of primary materials.
 The proposal should be submitted to both departments.

-Students who maintain a 3.6 GBP in the major through Block 7 of senior year and who receive an A in the colloquium and an A in the capstone or thesis will be considered for Distinction in History/Political Science.
+Students who maintain a 3.7 GPA in the major through Block 7 of senior year may be considered for Distinction in History/Political Science.
 Thesis students who wish to be considered for distinction must complete the thesis by the end of Block 7 of the senior year.

 The majors’ advisors may approve credit toward the major for other special or advanced courses when appropriate to a student’s concentration.
 “Topics” courses in both history and political science are examples.
 Approval should be sought from history-political science advisors prior to taking such a course.